 In this moment, I was so glad that we rented a car, as we could explore the area at our own pace.

-As we continued along our way, we had read that there were castle ruins all along the route – one of them being XX castle.
+As we continued along our way, we had read that there were castle ruins all along the route.
 I highly recommend pulling over to explore a few and trying to picture what they looked like hundreds of years ago.

-Of course, at XX, there was a man at the entrance with cutest baby lamb, aptly named MARY!
+Of course, at one of the castles, there was a man at the entrance with cutest baby lamb, aptly named MARY!
 I asked for a quick photo and yes, I wanted to steal this little fluff ball to bring her back to Boston.